 This stunning museum exhibits more than 600 works of art of historical and cultural importance worldwide.
 Most importantly, the pieces are on loan from prestigious French history and art institutions.
 The categorizes the exhibitions in historical chronology, which is the uniqueness.
 Above all, visitors get the feeling of walking through time and learning about different eras in the order of events.

 The art collection is gradually increasing.
 The exhibition focuses on showcasing ancient and contemporary works from around the world.
 Some of the famous works displayed in Louvre Abu Dhabi include paintings by Leonardo da Vinci, Manet, Picasso, Cy Twombly, Bellini, to name a few.
-The collection is diverse and consists of mediums such as artifacts, ancient pottery, photography, sculptures, gems and metal works, figurines, paper collage, and lots more.
+The collection is diverse and consists of mediums such as artifacts, ancient pottery, photography, sculptures, gems and metal works, figurines, paper collages, and lots more.
 The museum also displays temporary exhibitions based on different themes in its precinct.

 The Louvre Abu Dhabi Museum Is An Attraction For All

 The museum is an expansive spectacle of modern engineering that weaves together lighting, reflections, water elements, and stunning artworks.

 The Louvre Abu Dhabi is an attraction for all ages.
 It is an enticing paradise for art enthusiasts where one can meet and talk about art all day long.
 For family holidaymakers, the museum gives an insight into the journey of history, culture, and art from around the globe.

 Inside the museum, the stimulating dance of light and shadow flow.
 After this, you plunge deep into the world of culture and heritage.